Milestones for School of Nursing

 Choose your path

-We’ll help prepare you to become a Cisco Certified Network Associate (CCNA®).
-Choose between the Associate of Arts in Information Technology (AAIT) with a concentration in Cisco Networking, or the Cisco Networking Fundamentals certificate program.
+We’ll help prepare you to become a Cisco Certified Network Associate (CCNA®) with the Cisco Networking Fundamentals certificate program.

 - First Bachelor of Science in Nursing (BSN) student group for RNs is formed.